Stephanie Marshall, Director

 Having worked in various housing roles, Morag joined the Co-operative in 2004 as IT Officer taking responsibility for WWHC’s computer network and systems along with a number of finance and regulatory functions.

-Morag has been appointed to this Assistant Director role on a full time basis from February 2020, following the retirement of the previous post holder.
+Morag has been appointed to this Assistant Director role on a permanent basis from February 2020, following the retirement of the previous post holder.